 How To Do Bat Wing Eyeliner

 The bat wing eyeliner is a touch different from conventional eyeliner styles that you may be familiar with.
+It helps you to create dramatic makeup or gothic makeup looks and is also perfect for Halloween makeup.
 Despite their similarities, there are some basic distinctions between the cat-eye liner and the bat wing liner.
 In contrast to the straight line that a cat-eye liner forms from the outer corner to the inner corner of the eye, a bat-wing liner rotates and glides down from the crease in a c-shape to meet the lash line.

 It’s a more daring alternative to the standard liner look and is simpler to apply to hooded lids than a cat eye.
 So, if you want to master this unique technique, here’s a step-by-step tutorial you can try out.